opentargets/genetics-gold-standards/README.md

 ### Validate and process new gold standards

 The sections contains instructions for validating and processing newly submitted gold standards.
+Submitters are not required to validate and process new gold stnadards.

 ```bash
 # Set up environment